Coronavirus (COVID-19) advice

 - at risk of redundancy?

-We are committed to supporting you if you are facing any of these and need help to secure employment as a result of the Coronavirus (COVID-19) pandemic.
+We are committed to helping and supporting South Lanarkshire residents who need help to secure employment as a result of the Coronavirus (COVID-19) pandemic.

 - up-skilling and re-skilling support